erayates/react-patika-dev/README.md

 # react-patika-dev
- Patika.dev React Course exercises and homeworks added to this repository.
+ Patika.dev React Course exercises, notes and homeworks added to this repository.